Dan Klitsner

 Dan Klitsner is the founder and creative director of toy inventing and licensing firm KID Group LLC.

-Dan has invented and licensed several number one hit toys, including Bop It, Perplexus and Hyper Dash.
+Klitsner has invented and licensed several number one hit toys, including Bop It, Perplexus and Hyper Dash.
 His inventions have been the recipients of over two dozen awards nominations, 2 gold IDEA Awards and 4 Toy Association Toy of the Year Awards.
 He also co-founded QiGo Inc., which utilized USB Key technology to support child-safe internet connection for toys.

 Klitsner has served as a judge in a number of design and innovation competitions, including the IDSA international design competition, the Consumer Electronics Show, and the Toy of the Year Awards.

 In 2022, Klitsner honored the 25th-anniversary of Bop It! with its latest iteration, “Bop It!
 Button” where a single-button version of the toy calls players to “Bop It,” “Don’t Bop It,” “Do Bop It,” “Do Not Bop It.”